 - Clots are more likely in women taking birth control pills who also smoke and who are older than 35.

-Your provider may suggest taking aspirin or another drug to help prevent blood clots from forming.
-DO NOT take aspirin without talking to your provider first.
+Your provider may suggest taking aspirin or another medicine to help prevent blood clots from forming.
+Do not take aspirin without talking to your provider first.

 Biller J, Ruland S, Schneck MJ.
 Ischemic cerebrovascular disease.
 In Jankovic J, Mazziotta JC, Pomeroy SL, Newman NJ, eds.
 Bradley's and Daroff's Neurology in Clinical Practice.
 8th ed.
 Philadelphia, PA: Elsevier; 2022:chap 65.

 Goldstein LB.
 Prevention and management of ischemic stroke.
 In: Zipes DP, Libby P, Bonow RO, Mann DL, Tomaselli GF, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
 11th ed.
 Philadelphia, PA: Elsevier; 2019:chap 65.

 January CT, Wann LS, Calkins H, et al. 2019 AHA/ACC/HRS Focused Update of the 2014 AHA/ACC/HRS Guideline for the Management of Patients With Atrial Fibrillation: A Report of the American College of Cardiology/American Heart Association Task Force on Clinical Practice Guidelines and the Heart Rhythm Society.
 J Am Coll Cardiol.
 2019;74(1):104-132.
 PMID: 30703431 pubmed.ncbi.nlm.nih.gov/30703431/.